Irish Residency: Apply from the UK

 - What are the fees for Irish Residency?

 There is plenty of significant historical connection between the United Kingdom and the Republic of Ireland that is considerably different from agreements that Ireland has with other countries, including the European Union.

 The UK government and Irish governments have an agreement that dates back to 1921, which is referred to as the “Common Travel Area.”

-The Common Travel Area, in simple terms, allows for UK nationals to work, live, study, and become residents in Ireland, including Northern Ireland without undergoing the immigration process that citizens from other countries must do, before relocating to Ireland.
+The Common Travel Area, in simple terms, allows UK nationals to work, live, study, and become residents in Ireland, including Northern Ireland, without undergoing the immigration process that citizens from other countries must do, before relocating to Ireland.
 Their rights are similar to any Irish citizen.

-Despite Brexit and transition period, the Common Travel Area remains in place and the rights of free movement for both Irish citizens and UK citizens.
+Despite Brexit, the Common Travel Area remains in place, and the rights of free movement for both Irish citizens and UK citizens.

 What benefits can UK citizens have while living in Ireland?

 Due to the CTA, UK citizens who move to Ireland will become permanent residents and very similar to Irish nationals, can access the following without any issue: